 The workshop will be led by world-class leadership trainer and coach Jill Geisler, who designed the curriculum.
 Geisler, who conducts leadership training and coaching in newsrooms around the world, is the Freedom Forum Institute Fellow in Women’s Leadership and Loyola University Chicago’s Bill Plante Chair in Leadership and Media Integrity.

 The interactive curriculum, custom-tailored for media organizations, is built around three pillars of critical thinking, courageous conversations, and building cultures of respect and trust.

-Participants in the workshop will experience the training, see it deconstructed and practice delivering it in small work groups.
-They will leave with a certificate of completion and a useful kit that includes a facilitator’s guide, slides and other resources.
+Participants will experience the training, see it deconstructed, and practice delivering it in small working groups.
+They will receive a certificate of completion and a useful kit that includes a facilitator’s guide, slides and other resources.

 Apply starting Sept.
 10, 2018, for early registration.
 Applications must be received by Oct 10, 2018, for early registration pricing.